-Proof of English proficiency is required for all applicants whose bachelor’s degrees were obtained from institutions outside Hong Kong where the medium of instruction is not English.
+Proof of English proficiency is required for all applicants whose bachelor’s degrees were obtained from programmes where the medium of instruction is not English.
 These applicants must meet the following minimum requirements for English proficiency:

 **The admission requirements are subject revision.